DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Description: By brute strength, force others to move around the battlefield.
    - Resource: Simple
    - Mechanic: You attempt to move a character who is within 1 space of you during your movement.
-If the target is unwilling, this is `MISSING`.
+If the target is unwilling, this is Contested Check of your Strength vs. their Strength to resist or Agility to dodge.
 If the target is willing or fails the check, you may place the target within 1 space of you at the end of your movement.
    - Prerequisites: